eflows4hpc/workflow-registry/Pillar_II/esm/fesom2/README.md

 you can also find useful information in a folder created under your user home directory, e.g. `~/.COMPSs/12345678/jobs/`.
 In this directory you will find the outputs of your Job execution.

+### Inspecting the Cassandra snapshots

+TODO: explain how to activate the generation of snapshots

+The snapshots will be available in a folder created in your home directory: `~/.c4s/`.
+In this folder you will have another subfolder with the `expid` that contains `cassandra.output`.
+This file contains the execution log for Cassandra.

+In the `~/.c4s/` directory, you will also have several files like `cassandra-snapshot-file-${expid}.txt`.

+You can use Python `numpy`, for instance, to access the snapshot data and validate that your simulation output was written correctly.